 The Doctor leaned forward a little, frowning thoughtfully.
 "Those creatures, they're called the Judoon.
 They're not so bad compared to some, but I can't think of too many good reasons they could be here."
 A few moments passed, then he shook his head, shedding his serious mood.
 He shot her a grin as he suggested, "Well, miss Molly Hooper, fancy getting a closer look?"

 Inside the hospital, Molly and the Doctor watched from afar as the rhino-like Judoon scanned and marked each human.
 The Doctor, however, seemed somewhat distracted.
 "Ooo, you've got a little shop, I love a little shop," he remarked delightedly.

 Molly couldn't take her gaze off the Judoon.
 "They haven't hurt anyone," she observed quietly.
 "What are they doing?
 It almost looks like they're counting us."

 "Close," the Doctor said.
-"They're cataloguing.
+"They're cataloging.
 Making sure you're all human."

 "More like suspects," he corrected.
 "Judoon are basically police-for-hire.
 Well, more like thugs.
 Looks like they're specifically after a suspect that's non-human, which is very bad news for me."

-The coroner looked at him, puzzled.
+The pathologist looked at him, puzzled.
 "What do you mean?"

 He just gave her a meaningful look.
 Molly drew in a shocked breath.
 "What, you're saying you're…?"